decal/githose/doc/FAQ.md

     1. "git" "hose"
     2. "git" "those"

-  * both pronounciations are acceptable and very self-explanatory as well..
+  * both pronounciations are acceptable and very self-explanatory as well
-  * whenever you want to 'get those' repositories without having to manually type out `git clone` for each one just use `githose`..
+  * whenever you want to 'get those' repositories from a user without manually typing `git clone` for each just use `githose`
-  * metaphorically speaking, `githose` acts as a 'hose' by spraying the repositories or gists on a [GitHub](https://github.com/) user's account..
+  * metaphorically speaking, `githose` acts as a "hose" by spraying the repositories/gists via [GitHub API](https://api.github.com/)
   * `gisthose` is pronounced exactly as it reads: "jist" "hoes"
+  * `gristhose` also has a straightforward pronunciation: "g-wrist" "ho's"

 2. What type of computing environment was `githose` developed in?

   * `githose` was developed in the [Kali](https://kali.org/) Linux distribution which is a fork of [Debian](https://debian.org/)
   * MSI GT72 2QE Dominator Pro laptop with an Intel Core i7 running at ~5K BogoMIPS
-  * GNU bash, version 4.4.5(1)-release (x86_64-pc-linux-gnu)
+  * GNU bash, version 4.4.11(1)-release (x86_64-pc-linux-gnu)
   * GNU parallel 20161222

 3. Which platforms should `githose` properly operate under?